sonata-project/SonataAdminBundle/docs/reference/action_list.rst

             ->add('description', TextType::class, [
                 'header_style' => 'width: 35%',
                 'collapse' => [
-                    'height' => 40, // height in px
+                    // height in px
+                    'height' => 40,

-                    'more' => 'I want to see the full description', // content of the "read more" link 'less' => 'This text is too long, reduce the size' // content of the "read less" link ]
+                    // content of the "read more" link 'more' => 'I want to see the full description',

+                     // content of the "read less" link 'less' => 'This text is too long, reduce the size', ]
             ])